antonyxsik/LatticeVision/README.md

 - **Python:** The `Python` programming language may be downloaded [here](https://www.python.org/downloads/).
 We use [`uv`](https://docs.astral.sh/uv/getting-started/installation/) as our package manager.

-- **Cloning this repo:** This repository can be cloned by running the following your terminal:
+- **Cloning this repo:** This repository can be cloned by running the following in your terminal:
    ```
    git clone https://github.com/antonyxsik/LatticeVision.git
    ```